wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-smart-fuzz.md

 New best score: 0.4988353
 ```

 These numbers look promising already.
-Just by updating pixels and slightly playing with the color intensity of the `base_image`.
+Just updating pixels and slightly playing with the color intensity of the `base_image`.

 This is how the best scoring image looks: